Start Helping Sooner with the UNE A.B.S.N.

 What GPA do I need to be accepted?

 For UNE’s Accelerated Bachelor of Science in Nursing Program, we require a 3.0 GPA in your prior baccalaureate degree.
-We require prerequisite science courses to demonstrate a B- or higher.
+We require prerequisite math and science courses to demonstrate a B- or higher.

 What are the admission deadlines for the A.B.S.N. program?
 How do I apply?